ann2000/dep_graph/README.md

 This package can be used to read a JSON file from a fixed filesystem location containing a list of packages and their dependencies, and reconstructs the full dependency graph.

 ## Installation
-Clone the repository and run the following command in the root:
+Clone the repository and run the following command in the root:<br />
 `pip install .`

 This will install the dep_graph module along with the dependencies.